 The thatch is a layer of decaying organic material between the soil and the top of the grass.
 Left untended, it can contribute to areas of poor growth or dead grass, which in turn attract weeds.
 Aeration is a way of managing the thatch by poking “holes” into the turf.
 This may look ugly immediately afterward, but this process “churns” the soil and allows water, sunlight, and nutrients to penetrate to the roots better.
-Raking is another way of removing excess thatch material from the lawn.
+Raking is another way of removing excess thatch material and maintaining a healthy yard..

 2. Manage Leaves, Weeds, and Pests

 Weeds like crabgrass and insect pests such as grubs can cause a lot of damage to lawns.
 Every lawn is going to have some grubs, but large infestations can result in brown patches.
 To prevent them, you can apply milky spore each year, and if you notice damaged areas, it’s best to call a lawn-care expert to treat the lawn.

 To manage weeds, you can apply pre-emergent herbicides in the spring that are effective at preventing weeds like crabgrass from getting a hold.
 Some weeds such as dandelions aren’t stopped by pre-emergents, so post-emergents that target particular plants or spots are available.
 When weeds appear, act fast before they spread.

 Contrary to popular belief, you don’t have to rake up all the leaves that fall.
 Yes, large, dense mats can kill the grass beneath them, but a thin layer chopped up into small pieces by a mower serves as a free, all-natural mulch and is a great way to help in. maintaining a healthy yard.

 Instead of buying mulch from the garden center, you can turn grass clippings into a mulch.
 Just make sure the grass you cut doesn’t have weeds in it or you’ll be helping to spread the weeds!